 Participants will also have an opportunity, through hands-on training, to experience a "day in the life" as a firefighter/paramedic.
 They will learn skills such as cardiopulmonary resuscitation (CPR), how to stretch a hose line, ladder operations, and how an engine and truck operate, along with special operations skills.

-Classes begin September 5, 2017, and will be held every Tuesday, from 6:30 p.m. to 9:30 p.m., with the exception of two classes on Mondays, September 25 and October 30; and the last two classes on Saturdays, November 4 and Saturday, November 11, from 8 a.m. to 12 p.m.
+Classes begin March 6, 2018, and will be held every Tuesday, from 6:30 p.m. to 9:30 p.m., with the exception of the last two classes on Saturday, May 5 and Saturday, May 12, from 8 a.m. to 12 p.m.
 Most classes will be held at the Station 210 Training Center, 5255 Eisenhower Ave., and other locations in the City.

 The program is open to City residents ages 18 and over, persons who work the city, and owners of businesses located within the City.